wkgcass/Latte-lang/ltls.md

 	throw anyObject

-`LessTyping` allow you to throw any object.
+`Latte` allow you to throw any object.
 The objects whose types are not sub-class of `Throwable` are filled into `lt::lang::Wrapper`, and can be retrieved with it's `public` field : `object`.
-So if `LessTyping` methods are called in `Java`, catch `lt.lang.Wrapper` to retrieve the wrapped objects.
+So if `Latte` methods are called in `Java`, catch `lt.lang.Wrapper` to retrieve the wrapped objects.

-When catching exceptions in `LessTyping`, the wrapped object is automatically retrieved and assigned to the exceptionVariable
+When catching exceptions in `Latte`, the wrapped object is automatically retrieved and assigned to the exceptionVariable

 ##5.10 try